randomtruffles/Dominion_League/_posts/2025-04-06-season-69-newsletter.md

 categories:
   - newsletters
 ---
 Welcome to season 69 of the Dominion League!
-There are no major announcements for this upcoming season but a couple of quick items:
+There are no major announcements for this upcoming season, but there are a couple of items we would like to highlight.

 **Feedback Summary**